Skip to Content

 4. The evening wear

-When it comes to evening wear, Ireland is quite casual.
+When it comes to evening wear, restaurant and pubs in Ireland are quite casual.
 In most places, it’s more than ok for men to wear jeans with a shirt or polo shirt, and for women to wear jeans with a nice blouse or a light jumper.

-If you plan on hitting up one of Ireland’s many fine dining restaurants or a more up-market bar, then we’d recommend planning ahead and packing something a little more formal.
+If you plan on hitting up one of Ireland’s many fine dining restaurants or a more up-market bar, then I’d recommend planning ahead and packing something a little more formal.

 5. The activity-specific clothing